At least 50 likely dead in Kentucky alone, governor says, after tornadoes hit central and southern US – KION546

 By Jason Hanna, Travis Caldwell and Andy Rose, CNN

-More than 30 tornado reports have been made in at least six states — including a more than 200-stretch from Arkansas through Kentucky that may have been hit by one violent, long-track twister, CNN meteorologists say.
+More than 30 tornadoes have been reported in at least six states.
+A stretch of more than 200 miles from Arkansas to Kentucky might have been hit by one violent, long-track twister, CNN meteorologists say.

-And in the western Illinois city of Edwardsville, part of an Amazon warehouse collapsed, killing at least two people, and rescue attempts are underway, authorities said.
+Among the most significant damage: Tornadoes or strong winds collapsed an occupied candle factory in Kentucky, an Amazon warehouse in western Illinois, and a nursing home in Arkansas, killing people at each site and leaving responders scrambling to rescue others.

-The extent of damage will not be known fully for hours, but video emerging from those three states alone — flattened buildings, overturned vehicles and workers scouring rubble for trapped people — speak of breathtaking devastation in some areas.
+The extent of destruction will not be known fully for hours, but video emerging from those three states alone — flattened buildings, overturned vehicles and workers scouring rubble for trapped people — speak of breathtaking damage in some areas.

 “We believe our death toll from this event will exceed 50 Kentuckians, probably end up closer to 70 to 100 lost lives,” Kentucky Gov. Andy Beshear said at a briefing Saturday morning.